testrashmi/codeenginetryjob/README.md

   * Enter a name for the project say JOB.
 The name must be unique for all your projects within the specified location.

-  * Choose the resource group say APP where you want to create the project.
+  * Choose the resource group say App where you want to create the project.

   * Click Create.